wpswings/event-tickets-manager-for-woocommerce/README.md

 [**Event Tickets Manager for WooCommerce**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/) is a complete solution for merchants that want to add event-based products to their WooCommerce store.
 Now you don’t have to pay commissions to your third-party services to manage event registration and ticket sales.
 You can manage the entire process from your WooCommerce store and be your own boss with an event ticket plugin.

 * Create event management and ticketing websites with [**WordPress Event Plugin**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-github-page&utm_campaign=events-pro).
-* Sell event tickets without depending on external service providers.
+* Sell event tickets without depending on external service providers with WordPress Event Plugin.
 * Develop event management and ticketing websites.
 * Invite the audience to your gig with the WooCommerce event tickets.